SultanAlzoghaibi/SultanAlzoghaibi/README.md

 # 👋 Hi, I’m @SultanAlzoghaibi
 - 🇨🇦 From Vancouver, Canada
 - 🏫 Student at the University of Calgary
-- 🏗️ Interested in backend and infrastructure (Distributed systems, cloud, etc)
+- 🏗️ Interested in backend and infrastructure (Distributed systems, cloud, microservices, etc)
 - 💻 Looking to collaborate in hackathons!

 ## 🌐 Connect with Me